SpawnCampGames/SpawnTools/README.md

 #### _Channels_

-The number of AudioSources that will be created to play AudioClips.
+---The number of AudioSources that will be created to play AudioClips.
-The more sources the less likely you'll have to create an additional AudioSource.
+---The more sources the less likely you'll have to create an additional AudioSource.

 #### _Sfx / Background Volume_

-The default values for the AudioSources to be created.
+---The default values for the AudioSources to be created.

 #### _Ambient Audio CLips_

-Drag in clips for your background audio.
+---Drag in clips for your background audio.
-They will automatically be assigned and loop during runtime.
+---They will automatically be assigned and loop during runtime.

 Fill Out the inspector and Generate AudioSources
 ![logo](https://github.com/SpawnCampGames/SpawnTools/blob/main/Readme/SpawnAudioHierarchy.png)